lcdb/lcdb-wf/docs/faqs.rst

       figures/
       rnaseq/

-then we might rename the external one to match the GEO accession (to make it easier to remember), make copies of the RNA-seq directory for the mouse and human experiments, and clean up a little:
+then we might rename the directory called "external" to match the GEO accession (to make it easier to remember), make copies of the RNA-seq directory for the mouse and human experiments, and clean up a little: